The Dark Horse (2014 film): Plot

 The mother of one of the members of Eastern Knights finds out that Genesis is homeless, and refuses to let her son participate, sending him into another mental breakdown.
-Sandy allows him to sleep at a friends house, and they all prepare to go to Auckland for the championship.
+Sandy allows him to sleep at a friend's house, and they all prepare to go to Auckland for the championship.
 Mana realizes he cannot come as it is on the day that he will be patched, and leaves angrily.
 Genesis attempts to reason with Ariki, but he refuses to let Mana leave.
 On the day they leave for Auckland, Genesis stops at the monument to pick up a distraught Mana, and says that Ariki has allowed him to come.
 They go to Auckland, and all the members of Eastern Knights lose their games apart from Michael and Mana.
 That night, Mana reveals that he knows Genesis lied about him having permission to come, but that Mana knows his father is dying.
 He ends up losing his match the next day, but Michael goes on to compete in the final.
 Genesis repeatedly calls out during the final, and has to be sent outside, but Michael ends up winning the final.
 Ariki arrives shortly after, and punches Genesis before he yells at Mana to get in the car.
 The Eastern Knights travel back to Gisborne, and Genesis is visibly upset.
 He goes over to his brother's to find his nephew, who is unconscious with a black eye.
 It is revealed that he has just been patched, and Mutt begins beating Genesis, but is stopped by Ariki.
 Genesis removes Mana's jacket, and they walk out together, being followed and verbally abused by Mutt.
 Other members of the Gang begin beating Mutt, and Genesis and Mana leave.
-The closing montage reveals that the Eastern Knights chess club is still being run, and that Genesis passed away in 2011.
+The closing montage reveals that the Eastern Knights chess club is still being run, and that Genesis died in 2011.